Skip to content

 DCS uses release branches to manage deployments:

-main (production)
+master (production)

-└── release/1.2.0 (development)
+└── release/1.2.0 (in-flight version)

-└── copilot/feature-123 (automated work)
+└── feature branch (automated work)

-• main — Production code, always stable
+• master — Production code, always stable

 Semantic Versioning